pre-srfi/coop/README.md

 ### `(coop-time) → positive? positive?`

-Rationale: it call help to benchmark at runtime the execution of flows, and scale accordingly the number of flows.
+Rationale: it can help to benchmark at runtime the execution of flows, and scale accordingly the number of flows.

 Returns two numbers, the first represents seconds, the second nanoseconds.
 The whole represent an absolute time.